Statement of Compliance with the QCA Corporate Governance Code

 Key risk areas are regularly reviewed and reported on in the annual report and further consideration of risk areas are set out in the Key Risks and Challenges section of in the Group’s Annual Report and Accounts.

 Maintain the board as well-functioning, balanced team, led by the Chair

 At the year-end, the Group Board comprised the Non-Executive Chairman, two NonExecutive Directors and five Executive Directors – an appropriate balance for the Group’s size and complexity.
+During the year, David Cairns resigned from the Board and ceased to be employed by the Group.
 The Board considers, after careful review, that the Chairman and one Non-Executive Director are independent.
 They have served for fewer than nine years, are considered to be independent in character and judgement and receive no additional remuneration from the Group apart from a director’s fee.

 The Board is satisfied it has the right balance of independence, knowledge and expertise to fulfil its duties and responsibilities effectively.

 Six Board meetings are scheduled each year and a number of ad-hoc Boards to approve specific issues such as the interim and annual accounts are held.
 Each Directors’ attendance record at scheduled Board meetings will be disclosed in the annual report and accounts for the Company.

 All Directors are encouraged to use their judgement and challenge all matters.
 In addition to regular communication with the Chief Executive Officer, the Chairman meets frequently with the Chief Financial Officer and Chief Operating Officer to ensure they are performing as required.

 - Discussing and reviewing the Group’s business model, strategy, objectives and key performance indicators

 - Reviewing the Group’s portfolio companies and their performance, including plans, partnerships and forecasts